streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: marker
-        description: "If the response to a ListHealthChecks is more than one page, marker is the\t\t\thealth check ID for the first health check on the next page of results"
+        description: If the response to a ListHealthChecks is more than one page, marker is thehealth check ID for the first health check on the next page of results
         type: string
       responses:
         200: